rakhimov/scram/doc/input_file.rst

       which allows reuse of files with analysis constructs from other models.

 #.
 XML input file validation against the `RELAX NG`_ :ref:`schema`.
 #.
-The fault tree validation assumptions/requirements:
+The validation assumptions/requirements:

-    - Event names and references are case-sensitive.
+    - Construct names and references are case-sensitive.
     - Leading and trailing whitespace characters are trimmed.
     - Names and references should conform to the MEF recommendations.
     - Public names must be unique globally,